 In the face of the consulates’ failures, many families took an alternative route of having their Israeli relatives apply for the permits directly from local offices of the Interior Ministry.
 This route also presented challenges, though, with applicants similarly encountering confusing and conflicting messages regarding the procedures, inconsistent hours and reportedly hostile behavior from some clerks in different offices.

-When assumed control of the Foreign Ministry after the inauguration of the country’s new coalition government last month, he and his staff were bombarded with complaints regarding the unwieldy email system, and a situation room was set up to address the issue.
+When Yair Lapid assumed control of the Foreign Ministry after the inauguration of the country’s new coalition government last month, he and his staff were bombarded with complaints regarding the unwieldy email system, and a situation room was set up to address the issue.

-The result that went live on Tuesday.
+The result is a new online form that went live on Tuesday.

 Deputy Director General for Consular Affairs Eyal Siso said he was “cautiously optimistic” that the system would quickly improve the situation.
 “We are doing our best,” he said.
 “I know it will be better; it’s a question of how much better, how quickly.”